h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

 -  `sample_size <algo-params/sample_size.html>`__: The number of randomly sampled observations used to train each Extended Isolation Forest tree.
 This value defaults to 256.

-- `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features:
+- `categorical_encoding <algo-params/categorical_encoding.html>`__: In case of Extended Isolation Forest, only ordinal nature of encoding is used for splitting.
+Specify one of the following encoding schemes for handling categorical features:

   - ``auto`` or ``AUTO``: Allow the algorithm to decide (default).
 In Isolation Forest, the algorithm will automatically perform ``enum`` encoding.
   - ``enum`` or ``Enum``: 1 column per categorical feature